readthedocs/readthedocs.org/docs/user/environment-variables.rst

 The two sets of environment variables are merged together during the build process and are exposed to all of the executed commands, with pre-defined variables taking precedence over custom environment variables.

-There are two noteworthy exceptions for custom environment variables however:
+There are two noteworthy exceptions for *custom environment variables*:

 Build checkout step
   Custom environment variables are **not** available during the checkout step of the :doc:`build process </builds>` Pull Request builds
   Custom environment variables that are not marked as :guilabel:`Public` will not be available in :doc:`pull request builds </pull-requests>`

+.. the presence of this section is intended to evolve into a better explanation
+.. with a few more scenarios,
+.. once there is better options for environment variables in config files

 Alternative approaches
 ----------------------